 Service rent is an additional rental payment designed to cover the cost of services to the premises.

-There are, however, various other terms used, relating to the subject of rent and these include:
+There are various other terms used, relating to the subject of rent and these include:

 Ground rent

 This term is ordinarily used with reference to a nominal rent.
-It is common where a rent premium is payable upfront and, therefore, any ongoing rent is nominal and not by reference to the market conditions.
-This is often seen to be referred to as a ‘peppercorn’ rent, which is essentially nothing.
-However, it is now becoming increasing common that leases are drafted on the basis that the landlord will charge £1 per annum instead of a peppercorn, but this £1 is never collected in practice.
+It is common where a rent premium is payable upfront and often any ongoing rent is nominal and not by reference to the market conditions.
+This is commonly known as ‘peppercorn’ rent, which is essentially nothing.
+It is now becoming increasingly common that leases are drafted on the basis that the landlord will charge £1 per annum instead of a peppercorn, but this £1 is never collected in practice.

 Market rent